pochih/RL-Chatbot/README.md

-## simulate a dialog by pre-trained model
+## Simulate dialogs by pre-trained model
 Are you amazed at the result of the chatbot? :D

 You can generate those amazing dialogs by your own!